nguyenle0912/Neural-Networks/README.md

 # Neural-Networks
-Comparing performance of deep learning models using R H2O and Python Keras on a small dataset.
+Comparing performance of deep learning models using R H2O and Python Keras.